MorphZG/obsidian_vault/000_Workflow.md

 - **00_Fleeting_inbox**
 Fleeting notes or inbox directory is a place where fresh notes start.
 This is a starting point for notes that still needs to be refined, quick thoughts and work under progress.
 - **01_Reference**
 This directory is for practical knowledge.
 From tools and software to life and philosophy.
 Reference notes are direct notes from someone else work.
+Reference notes should have a front matter written in [[YAML]] with properties like tags, source and author.
 - **02_Ideas_and_projects**
 These are my own ideas, personal thoughts about something.
 Place to start and manage personal projects.
 Like a cooking pot with different ingredients, almost ready to be served.
 As opposed to references, these are my own views of particular subject which can but don't have to be right.
 - **03_Knowledge**